 Should I Wear Chainsaw Chaps For All Operations?

 It is agreed that chainsaw chaps are a very important protective wear, as it protects the legs from getting hit by a chainsaw.
 However, it is not in all operations that a chainsaw chap should be used.
-As a matter of fact, a chainsaw chap can become dangerous if you make use of it in the wrong operations.
+A chainsaw chap can become dangerous if you make use of it in the wrong operations.

 Some jobs should not be done in chaps to prevent snagging hazards.
 A chainsaw chap should not be used in operations that involve climbing as well as chipping.
 Instead of using chaps, make use of chainsaw pants.